Careers in Analytics: Overview, Required Skills, Top Universities and Job Market Trends | Business Analytics vs Data Analytics

-Careers in Analytics
+Careers and Jobs in Analytics

 Analytics is a fast-growing field and presents exciting career opportunities for students and professionals with strong quantitative and analytical skills.
 The analytics field combines extensive use of data, statistical and quantitative analysis, exploratory and predictive models, and fact-based management, as quoted by Thomas Davenport in his bestselling book “Competing on Analytics”.
 The objectives are to investigate patterns, behavior, and trends, and to drive business decisions and actions.
 Analytics could be as simple as an exploration of sales made in the previous year.
 At the same time, it could be a complex neural network model to predict and target potential customers in a marketing campaign.
 Analytics gets used in various sectors that include financial services, retail, FMCG, healthcare, travel, media etc. However, unconventional sectors like education, manufacturing, and sports are also using innovative use of analytics to get a competitive edge.

 Career Opportunities and Salary Structures for Analytics Professionals in India

 India is currently one of the global hubs for analytics.
 Most of the top US companies, which have a significant analytics team, have got a presence in India.
 Besides, many India companies are also providing various analytics services to clients from all over the world.
 With increasing opportunities, the demand for analytics professionals is growing rapidly.
 Below is the snapshot of annual salaries in the analytics field at entry-levels and managerial levels.

 How to Build a Successful Career in Analytics

 For a career in analytics, you need strong quantitative and analytical skills.
 Additionally, you must also possess excellent communication, problem-solving skills.
 The career growth in the analytics is very much merit and skill driven.
 So, if you also demonstrate strong leadership and people management skills along with creativity, you can expect rapid growth and salary hikes.

 Required Key Skills for Careers in Analytics